worblehat/worblehat.github.io/_posts/2014-03-05-Compiling_libgit2_for_Android.md

 As `BUILD_SHARED_LIBS` is set to false, a static library will be built.
 This makes sense for Android because the library will be bundled with the application anyway.
 So even if you use a shared library, it will not really be shared among multiple apps that use it.
-Instead every app will have it's own 'shared' version of libgit2.
+Instead every app will have its own 'shared' version of libgit2.

 If you have a version of libgit2 that is older than version 0.21, you might get this error when running cmake: